 As you may know if you are a regular reader of this travel blog, cycling is one of my main passions.
 Well, actually that's not entirely true.
 My main passion is travelling by bicycle.
 This means that to be perfectly honest, although I've cycled tens of thousands of miles around the world, my experience of road cycling or single track MTB riding is quite limited.

 Fortunately, the cycling was very easy, with a couple of fun and challenging bits thrown in for good measure.
-It ended up being a guided MTB ride around Larochette on hired mountain bikes, and you can catch some of the highlights in the video below.
+It ended up being a guided MTB ride around Larochette on hired mountain bikes, and you can catch some of the highlights in this video.
 (There are also some clips from a second, more challenging day's ride I did).

 After the cycling was over and a well deserved shower was taken, we then went out for an evening meal at Restaurant A Guddesch in nearby Mersch.
-The meal was nice by Northern European standards (I'm pretty spoilt for the quality of food here in Greece!), but it was made all the more memorable by meeting local blogger Jonny of https://daisythebus.com/.
+The meal was nice by Northern European standards (I'm pretty spoilt for the quality of food here in Greece!), but it was made all the more memorable by meeting local blogger Jonny.

 He was a real star throughout my time in Luxembourg, and I even ended up having lunch at his house after a bike ride the following day.
 An absolute legend, and super-knowledgeable about things to do in Luxembourg as well.
 My eternal thanks!